balanagasri/devtrails-phase1/README.md

 - Temporal patterns like repeated claims in short durations
 - Behavioral history including past routes and delivery activity
 - Cluster data to detect multiple users making similar claims simultaneously
+- Graph-based fraud detection to identify coordinated groups of users exhibiting similar spoofing patterns in real-time

 We also use clustering techniques to identify coordinated fraud rings where multiple users exhibit identical suspicious patterns in the same region and timeframe.